 Not all churches participate in ceremonies for retaking wedding vows.
 It is important to call the local church and ask if they will perform this ceremony.
 Churches that do will often require couples to make the same scheduling arrangements and payments that a couple just getting married would have to make.
 The expenses are as low as possible.
 Churches work hard to make scheduling convenient for the couple as well.

-While it is not necessary to retake wedding vows, more couples are participating in this ceremony.
+While it is not necessary to retake wedding vows, more couples are participating in this ceremony, even going to the extent of hiring a local wedding makeup artist to make them feel special.
 It has become a statement of their ability to build a life together as one.
 Celebrating by saying vows in a church setting lends beauty and continuity to the ceremony and the marriage.